-There is a strong correlation between the lung capacity and ability to sing because lungs are essential organs to produce sound.
-If the lung capacity is fully extended we can easily control the flow of air across our vocal chords.
+There is a strong correlation between lung capacity and the ability to sing because the lungs are essential organs to produce sound.
+If the lung capacity is fully extended we can easily control the flow of air across our vocal cords.

 Riyaz measures one’s ability to sing comfortably in a single unbroken breath in seconds.

 Control over breath will round the tone and make the voice fuller.
 It allows us to project the sound better and extend our range.